The following is a guest blog post written by Carlos Schults.

 As already mentioned, to merge branches, you can use the git merge command—but this isn’t the only way to incorporate changes from another development line, as you’ll soon see.

 To use the merge command in its most common form, you have to pass the source branch—in our case, example—to the command as a parameter.
 That means you must be in the branch that will receive the changes.
-So, in the scenario in the figure, let’s say you’re not in the branch master, and you want to merge example to master.
+So, in the scenario in the figure, let’s say you’re not in the branch controller, and you want to merge example to controller.
 You’d only have to do this:

 git merge example